ibm-cloud-docs/blockchain-sw-252/howto/ansible-build-network.md

 ## Prerequisites
 {: #ansible-build-prereqs}

-Before using the playbook, you need to complete the following steps:<blockchain-sw-251>
+Before using the playbook, you need to complete the following steps:
-- Deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your Kubernetes cluster.</blockchain-sw-251>
+- Deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your Kubernetes cluster.
-- Review the topic on [Getting started with Ansible playbooks on the {{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible).<blockchain-sw-251>
+- Review the topic on [Getting started with Ansible playbooks on the {{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible).
-- If you have not already installed the prerequisites locally, install [Docker](https://docs.docker.com/get-docker/){: external}.</blockchain-sw-251>
+- If you have not already installed the prerequisites locally, install [Docker](https://docs.docker.com/get-docker/){: external}.

 ## Step one: Gather console connection information
 {: #ansible-build-console}

-After you deploy an {{site.data.keyword.blockchainfull_notm}} Platform service instance, you need to gather the connection information for the console.<blockchain-sw-251>If your cluster is running in a Red Hat OpenShift or Kubernetes cluster that is not in {{site.data.keyword.cloud_notm}}, you need to perform the following steps:
+After you deploy an {{site.data.keyword.blockchainfull_notm}} Platform service instance, you need to gather the connection information for the console.If your cluster is running in a Red Hat OpenShift or Kubernetes cluster that is not in {{site.data.keyword.cloud_notm}}, you need to perform the following steps:

 1. **Determine the URL of your {{site.data.keyword.blockchainfull_notm}}  Platform console.**
    The URL is of the format `https://<NAMESPACE>-ibpconsole-console.<DOMAIN>` where: